ComFreek/js-copytable/README.md

 js-copytable
 ============

-Copies the contents of a table into the clipboard for pasting in Microsoft Excel.
+Copies the contents of a table into the clipboard for pasting into Microsoft Excel.

 Browser support
 ===============

-js-copytable should support all browsers.
+ - Internet Explorer 6+

-But in order to copy the table to the clipboard (except in IE), js-copytable uses a flash solution (ZeroClipboard).
+ - All other browsers with enabled flash